Hundreds of S.F. nurses left out of city’s emergency sick leave policy - The San Francisco Examiner

 In April, shortly after the COVID-19 pandemic hit, San Francisco Mayor London Breed signed an emergency ordinance drafted by Supervisor Gordon Mar that grants permanent city employees up to 80 hours of additional paid sick leave.
 It sounds good on paper, and is a smart public health decision; no one should feel pressured to go to work in order to make ends meet if they’re feeling sick, particularly during a global pandemic.

 But in implementation, the ordinance has left out one large group of frontline workers.
-Per diem nurses, which account for approximately 40% of the nursing staff at the Department of Public Health, are exempt from this time off.
+More than 500 per diem nurses, who according to the Department of Emergency Management account for approximately 25% of the nursing staff at the Department of Public Health, are exempt from this time off.
+(SEIU 1021 estimates that number to be closer to 40% of the nursing staff workforce.)
 For months, they’ve fought to be included.
 Now, after appealing to the Department of Human Resources to no avail, they’re taking the issue up with the Board of Supervisors.

 There are hundreds of per diem nurses — nicknamed “P103s” in reference to their human resources classifications — employed by the Department of Public Health.
 They work across all sectors, in hospitals, clinics, and conducting COVID tests.
 Most of the nurses in the emergency room at Zuckerberg San Francisco General Hospital, which was understaffed even before the pandemic hit, are per diem nurses.